JorgeGutierrezCejudo/AgroRobotSimulator/README.md

 To use this repository you should note that you need to install Gurobi Optimizer.If you already have Guroby installed and licensed, you can use ATA algortihm.

 ## Rviz textured quads
 This ROS package has only been used for the Grid map.
 This package adds a plugin to RVIZ to be able to include an image.
+For more information: [rviz_textured_quads](https://github.com/lucasw/rviz_textured_quads.git)

 If you want to start it, open a terminal and enter:
 ```
 roscd rviz_textured_quads/tests; python3 display_images_test.py
 ```